NitinReddy-A/SchemaMapper_DataQualityFixer/README.md

    - Builds a proposed cleaned DataFrame aligned to the canonical column order.
    - For each canonical column, deterministic validators normalize values and emit issues if invalid, with suggestions where possible.
    - Missing canonical columns and extra columns are summarized as issues.
-   - Optional LLM suggestions can provide conservative fixes for invalid values (used only when deterministic logic cannot suggest a fix).
+   - LLM suggestions provide conservative fixes for invalid values (used only when deterministic logic cannot suggest a fix and API key is present).
    - Tabs show: Raw, Proposed (not yet applied), and Issues Found.

 4. Targeted Fixes

    - Review the issues table.
 Click "Apply all suggested fixes" to materialize suggestions into the Final DataFrame.
    - See consolidated schema proposals collected during cleaning and accept them to grow the schema truth.
-   - Promote learnings:
+   - Promote learnings (single source of truth):
-     - Header synonyms discovered during mapping → `docs/cleaning_pack.json` under `promoted_synonyms` and `docs/memory_synonyms.json`.
+     - Header synonyms discovered during mapping are written into `docs/schema_truth_source.json` under each canonical's `synonyms`.
-     - Value transforms recorded from issues → `docs/cleaning_pack.json` under `value_transforms`.
+     - Value transforms recorded from issues are written into `docs/schema_truth_source.json` under top-level `value_transforms`.

 5. Export
    - Preview Raw vs Final.